 1. Do an Empirical Evaluation

-Once you know what your KPI's are, and you have tangible data to read, you'll be able to find some answers.
+Once you know what your KPI's are, and you've collected and analyze your data, you'll be able to find some answers.
 Some KPIs that you should probably looked at when you evaluate your support community include, but are not limited to:

 - Average time to first response